 It’s also pretty great on special occasions, like birthdays and when celebrating New Year’s, to send and receive wishes at all times of day from your international network of mates.

 Needless to say, international friendships are a special thing to be treasured.
-And what better way to form them than by setting off on a Flask Pack journey with like-minded solo travellers?
+And what better way to form them than by setting off on a Flask Pack journey with like-minded solo travelers?